The Glory and the Dream: Content

 The book details both social history and political machinations in the period with a focus on how the New Deal, the Second World War and the Cold War influenced American culture.
 Special attention is paid to Roosevelt's New Deal and the lasting effect it had on the U.S. government.
 Manchester simplifies the complex political maneuvers and opaque terminology that pervaded Cold War politics to more accessible language.

 The book's title is taken from William Wordsworth's poem "Ode: Intimations of Immortality": "Whither is fled the visionary gleam? / Where is it now, the glory and the dream?"

 Release and reception

 The Glory and the Dream was listed as a New York Times bestseller in 1975.
 In The Scotsman, Michael Aitken called it "a collossal piece of nostalgia that brings to mind G.K.
 Chesterton's insight that the real American is all right: it is the ideal American who is all wrong."

-The book was translated into Chinese by Dong Leshan.
+Dong Leshan contributed to the proofreading of the book's Chinese translation.